cgerull/it.gerull.nl/blog/_posts/2018/2018-12-16-Jira-recipe.md

 ---
 layout: post
 title: Jira recipe
-description: "Install or upgrade Atlassian Jira."
+description: "Install or upgrade Atlassian Jira with the binary installer on Linux."
 tag: Jira Atlassian
 category: Atlassian
 date: 2018-12-16 017:37:10
 ---
-# Jira recipe

 This instruction assumes that Jira is installed in `/opt/jira` and the data directory is `/var/jira`.
+The installation is on Ubuntu Linux but should also work on other flavours of Linux.
+Jira requires a supported database, in this instruction I assume that the database is already configured.

 ## Prepration